barumau/pandunia/suomi/pandunia-suomi.md

 be bum - räjähtää
 be dara - virrata
 be estaci - seisoa (seisahtaa)
+be hogo - palaa
 be jene - syntyä
 be kai - aueta (avautua)
 be loka - sijaita
+be mal - kuulua (olla jkn hallussa)
 be mas - ylittää (olla enemmän kuin)
 be mata - kuolla
 be migra - muuttaa (siirtyä)